DefinitelyNotASquid/AusMine_Dev_Posts/README.md

 12:10:14.524 Render thread Created: 256x128x0 minecraft:textures/atlas/mob_effects.png-atlas
 ```

-That took over 1min 30s on a 8 Core cpu, 16gb of ram minecraft instance with the resource pack hosted locally to load.
-This would cripple most potatoe's trying to join the server and use the inbuilt resource pack, and we would like a seamless process downloading and loading the resource pack.
+That took over 1min 30s on a 8xCore CPU, 16gb of ram, minecraft instance with the resource pack hosted locally to load.
+This would cripple most potatoes trying to join the server trying to use the server designated resource pack, and preferably we would like to have a seamless process of downloading and loading the resource pack for all players.

 ### So what went wrong?
 Well it turns out, nothing! it works exactly as specified and if we drop the icons down to about 3,000 it loads way way faster, actually only takes 6 seconds so whats slowing it down?
 Whats going on here, why adding an extra 7000 slows it down 15x when realistically it should only be about 10-15 seconds?